lyonrb/oauned/README.md

 * [Fork](http://help.github.com/forking/) the project
 * Do your changes and commit them to your repository
 * Test your changes.
 We won't accept any untested contributions (except if they're not testable).
-* Create an [issue](https://github.com/evome/oauned/issues) with a link to your commits.
+* Create an [issue](https://github.com/lyonrb/oauned/issues) with a link to your commits.

 ## Maintainers

 * Damien MATHIEU ([github/dmathieu](http://github.com/dmathieu), [dmathieu.com](http://dmathieu.com))

 ## License
 MIT License.
-Copyright 2010 Evome. http://evome.fr
+Copyright 2010 LyonRB. http://lyonrb.fr